NedCosmo23/MS2-GraffPuzzle/README.md

 - I used  "https://marina-ferreira.github.io/tutorials/js/memory-game/" for the game functionality.
 I used this template as it is the closest i could find to how i envisioned my game.

-- The template i used for the modal on the home page was from "https://www.w3schools.com/howto/howto_css_modals.asp"
+- The template I used for the navbar  was from "https://getbootstrap.com/docs/4.0/components/navbar/"

 ### Media